 The stage of a cancer tells you about its size and whether it has spread.
 The type means the type of cell the cancer started from.
 The grade means how abnormal the cells look under the microscope.

 Stage 1 means that the cancer is only in the neck of the womb (cervix).
 Surgery is the main treatment.
 Very rarely, some people may need combined chemotherapy and radiotherapy (chemoradiotherapy).

 Stage 2 means the cancer has spread outside the cervix, into the surrounding tissues.
-Find out about stage 2 cervical cancer and how it is treated.
+The main treatments are surgery and a combination of chemotherapy and radiotherapy (chemoradiotherapy).

 Stage 3 means the cancer has spread from the cervix into the structures around it or into the lymph nodes in the pelvis or abdomen.
 Treatment is usually a combination of chemotherapy and radiotherapy (chemoradiotherapy).